 The results of drug candidate development, preclinical testing and clinical trials are submitted to the FDA as part of an NDA.
 The NDA also must contain extensive manufacturing information.
 Once the submission has been accepted for filing, by law the FDA has 180 days to review the application and respond to the applicant.
 The review process is often significantly extended by FDA requests for additional information or clarification.
 The FDA may refer the NDA to an advisory committee for review, evaluation and recommendation as to whether the application should be approved.
 The FDA is not bound by the recommendation of an advisory committee, but it generally follows such recommendations.
 The FDA may deny approval of an NDA if the applicable regulatory criteria are not satisfied, or it may require additional clinical data or an additional pivotal Phase 3 clinical trial.
 Even if such data are submitted, the FDA may ultimately decide that the NDA does not satisfy the criteria for approval.
 Data from clinical trials are not always conclusive and the FDA may interpret data differently than we or our collaborators do.
-Once issued, the FDA may require further testing, including Phase 4 clinical trials, and surveillance programs to monitor the effect of approved drugs which have been commercialized.
+Once issued, the FDA may withdraw a drug approval if ongoing regulatory requirements are not met or if safety problems occur after the drug reaches the market.
+In addition, the FDA may require further testing, including Phase 4 clinical trials, and surveillance programs to monitor the effect of approved drugs which have been commercialized.
 The FDA has the power to prevent or limit further marketing of a drug based on the results of these post-marketing programs.
 Drugs may be marketed only for the approved indications and in accordance with the provisions of the approved label.
 Further, if there are any modifications to a drug, including changes in indications, labeling or manufacturing processes or facilities, we may be required to submit and obtain FDA approval of a new NDA or NDA supplement, which may require us to develop additional data or conduct additional preclinical studies and clinical trials.